Translate

 Genetic testing

-• A range of different techniques, such as karyotyping and fluorescence in situ hybridization (FISH), will be used to examine the leukemic cells for abnormalities affecting the chromosomes and/or genetics.
+• A range of different techniques will be used to examine the leukemic cells for abnormalities affecting the chromosomes and/or genetics.
 This will help determine the genetic subtype of acute lymphoblastic leukemia.

 Further blood tests